vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation-orchestrator/Get-vROVersion.md

 Get-vROVersion -standalone
 ```

-This examples retrieves the version details from a standlaone VMware Aria Automation Orchestrator appliance
+This examples retrieves the version details from a standalone VMware Aria Automation Orchestrator appliance.

 ### Example 2